amylour/scoops_pp1/README.md

 ### **Unsolved Bugs**

-On viewing my deployed site on Safari browser, I found the Josefin Sans font to be displayed differently in the header elements.
+- On viewing my deployed site on Safari browser, I found the Josefin Sans font to be displayed differently in the header elements.
 The website is still displayed adequately despite this issue.
 I will continue my learning to understand how to combat small, browser display differences to discover if I can overcome this.

-On occasion, when viewing my website in Dev Tools, a small amount of whitespace appears to the right of the Home page.
+- On occasion, when viewing my website in Dev Tools, a small amount of whitespace appears to the right of the Home page.
 When I refresh the page or clear the cache, this issue resolves itself.
 I have not figured out yet why this happens on rare occasion.

+- Even though my site is responsive on Dev Tools and on real world devices, it does not work on multiple-media, screenshot generating websites like 'ui.dev/amiresponsive'.
+It appears zoomed in, similar to the viewport meta tag issue as documented above.
+I have yet to figure out why this is the case.

 ---